Waveguide - Group Velocity, Phase Velocity, Cut off Frequency & Impedance

 Fc = c/2a

-λg = wave length of the electromagnetic waves inside the waveguide.
+λg = wavelength of the electromagnetic waves inside the waveguide.

 f = frequency in free space